potatodudedude/tp/docs/UserGuide.md

 Format: `deleteMod MODULE_CODE`

 * Deletes the module as specified.
-* If nobody takes the module, deleteMod will return seccessful message without changing any information.
+* If nobody takes the module, deleteMod will return successful message without changing any information.

 Examples:
 * `deleteMod CS2103T` deletes the module CS2103T in ConnectS.